1emvr/HacktheBox/Retired/Bankrobber/00 - Bankrobber.md

 Querying `term=1'union select @@secure_file_priv,2,3;-- -` outputs nothing in field 1, (I don't have any screencaps).
 This indicates that the secure file privilege parameter is not effective.

 I tried the example by osanda but it seemed to not work in this case.
+Trying to read a file into "dumpfile" did not seem to work for me.
 Checking 0xdf's write-up of this box I found that he uses a similar method, however much simpler:
 ```
 " I also successfully got a NetNTLMv2 hash for the user (just like in Giddy and Querier by starting `responder` and submitting